Opel: Introduced after acquisition by General Motors (1929–2017)

+Introduced after acquisition by PSA Group (2017–present)

 Motorsports

 Opel Rally Team took part in World Rally Championship in the early 1980s with the Opel Ascona 400 and the Opel Manta 400, developed in conjunction with Irmscher and Cosworth.
 Walter Röhrl won the 1982 World Rally Championship drivers' title, and the 1983 Safari Rally was won by Ari Vatanen.

 In the 1990s, Opel took part in the Deutsche Tourenwagen Meisterschaft and the succeeding International Touring Car Championship, and won the 1996 championship with the Calibra.
+The brand also participated in the Super Tourenwagen Cup in the 1990s, winning the manufacturers' title in 1998.
 Opel took part in the revived German DTM race series between 2000 and 2005 with the Astra and Vectra models, but after winning several races in 2000, it struggled for results afterwards and never won the championship.
 However, Opel won the Nürburgring 24 Hours with the Astra in 2003.

 Opel returned to motorsport competition with the Adam in 2013.

 In 2014, Opel presented a road-legal sport version of the Adam R2 Rally Car – the Opel Adam S – powered by a 1.4 L turbocharged engine which generates 150 HP.
 The car makes 0–100 km/h in just 8.5 seconds.

+In 2019 at IAA, Opel presented the Corsa Rally Electric, an electric rally car for customer motor sport.
+Together with ADAC, Europe's largest automobile association, Opel has started the ADAC Opel Electric Rally Cup, the first rally brand cup for electric cars in the world in 2021.
+The charging infrastructure uses renewably generated electricity from the public power grid.
+In 2023, teams from seven nations took part in eight races in Germany, Austria, France and Switzerland.
+The electric motor, battery, inverter, and onboard charger come from the Corsa production vehicle.
+In 2024, the cup will enter its fourth season.

+Sponsorship

+Opel had previously sponsored football clubs AC Milan (1994–2006), Bayern Munich (1989–2002), Paris Saint-Germain (1995–2002), Fiorentina (1983–1986), Bordeaux (1985–1991) and Feyenoord (2013–2017).